-Chapter 4: Projects and Management Actions
+278 Chapter 4: Projects and Management Actions

-Multiple projects and management actions (PMAs) have been identified for potential implementation by the GSA to achieve this Plan's sustainability goal by 2042 and avoid undesirable results as required by SGMA regulations.
+Multiple projects and management actions (PMAs) have been identified for potential implementation by the GSA to achieve this Plan's sustainability goal by 2042 and avoid

+- 280 undesirable results as required by SGMA regulations.
 The PMAs are divided into two tiers.
-Tier I consists of existing PMAs that are currently being implemented and are anticipated to continue to be implemented, potentially with enhancements.
-In Tier II, PMAs are identified for consideration within the first five years of GSP implementation.
-The initiation and implementation of potential PMAs will occur based on an evaluation of need, feasibility, and funding availability.
+Tier I - consists of existing PMAs that are currently being implemented and are anticipated to continue - to be implemented, potentially with enhancements.
+In Tier II, PMAs are identified for - consideration within the first five years of GSP implementation.
+The initiation and - implementation of potential PMAs will occur based on an evaluation of need, feasibility, and - 286 funding availability.

-The PMAs in Tier I are inventory and monitoring, monitoring, and reporting, data management and modeling updates, education, and outreach, well permit ordinances, water reuse, and Sierra Brooks - Smithneck Wildland Urban Interface Fuels Reduction Project.
+The PMAs in Tier I are inventory and monitoring, monitoring and reporting, data management and modeling updates, education and outreach, well permit ordinances, water reuse, and Sierra Brooks - Smithneck Wildland Urban Interface Fuels Reduction Project.
 Each of the PMAs consists of a current ongoing MA, and MA enhancements.
-The enhancements are nearterm actions that will be implemented in order to make each PMA more effective.
+The enhancements are near-term actions that will be implemented in order to make each PMA more effective.
 The Tier I management actions are summarized below:

-- High Capacity Well Metering- SVGMD maintains a list of large-capacity wells in the SV Subbasin, including active metered wells and inactive wells.
+- Inventory and Metering SVGMD maintains a list of large-capacity wells in the SV Subbasin, including active metered wells and inactive wells.
 All active large-capacity agricultural wells are fitted with flow meters owned and read by SVGMD. - Monitoring and Reporting Monitoring of groundwater levels in the Subbasin is conducted by SVGMD and DWR.
-The Sierra Valley Watermaster collects stream flow data in the SV Subbasin.
-All the monitoring data listed in Table will be included in the yearly reports and submitted to DWR. - Data Management and Modeling: Water usage data, water-level data, and water quality data have been collected by SVGMD, DWR, and the County Environmental Health Departments in various wells in the SV Subbasin. - Education and Outreach: SVGMD and UCCE have conducted periodic workshops to update stakeholders on topics related to water management. - Well Permit Ordinances: SVGMD has ordinances that require metering on largecapacity wells, and to review or restrict wells in certain circumstances - Water Reuse: Reuse of treated wastewater from Loyalton Wastewater Treatment Plan and former Loyalton Mill/Co-gen plant for crop irrigation - Sierra Brooks Smithneck Wildland Urban Interface Fuels Reduction Project Grant funded project to reduce heavy fuel loads through mastication, manual forest thinning and brush abatement and includes the potential benefit of increasing groundwater recharge.
+The Sierra Valley Watermaster collects stream flow data in the SV Subbasin. - Data Management and Modeling: Water usage data, water-level data, and water quality data have been collected by SVGMD, DWR, and the County Environmental Health Departments in various wells in the SV Subbasin. - Education and Outreach: SVGMD and UCCE have conducted periodic workshops to update stakeholders on topics related to water management. - Well Permit Ordinances: SVGMD has ordinances that require metering on largecapacity wells, and to review or restrict wells in certain circumstances - Water Reuse: Reuse of treated wastewater from Loyalton Wastewater Treatment Plan and former Loyalton Mill/Co-gen plant for alfalfa irrigation - Sierra Brooks Smithneck Wildland Urban Interface Fuels Reduction Project Grant funded project to reduce heavy fuel loads through mastication, manual forest thinning and brush abatement and includes the potential benefit of increasing groundwater recharge. - 312